-E.

-R6. about R16. to recognise R33.
-The law relating

-diversity in unwanted attention to 'honour'-based

-romantic and (such as harassment violence and forced

-sexual and stalking including marriage; the

-attraction and online), ways to consequences for

-developing respond and how to individuals and wider

-sexuality, seek help society and ways to

-including Seekheip access support

-sources of

-support and

-reassurance

-and how to

-access them

-R7. strategies R17. ways to access R34. strategies to
+R7. strategies to R17. ways to access R34. strategies to 4

-to access information and challenge all forms of
+access reliable, information and challenge all forms o -

-reliable, support for prejudice and
+accurate and support for prejudice and

-accurate and relationships discrimination
+appropriate advice relationships discrimination

-appropriate including those

-advice and experiencing

-support with difficulties
+and support with including those

-relationships,

-and to assist
+relationships, and to experiencing

-others to
+assist others to difficulties

 access it when

 needed

-R8. to
+R8. to understand

-understand

-the potential
+the potential impact

-impact of the

-portrayal of
+of the portrayal of

-portrayaror

-sex in
+sex in pornography

-pornography

-and other
+and other media,

-media,

-including on
+including on sexual

-sexual

 attitudes,

-expectations

-and
+expectations and

-behaviours
+behaviours 5

-Appendix 5: Parent form: withdrawal from sex education within RSE
+Appendix 5: Parent/carer withdrawal from sex education within RSE form

-TO BE COMPLETED BY PARENTS
+To be completed by parents/carers

 Name of child Class

-Name of parent Date
+Name of parent/carer Date

 Reason for withdrawing from sex education within relationships and sex education

-Any other information you would like the school to consider
+Any other information you would like the Academy to consider

+, ,

-Parent signature
+Parent/carer signature

+To be completed by the Academy

+To be completed by the Academy Agreed actions from discussion with parents/carers

+Agreed actions from dis cussion with parents, carers